TwilightZebby/TwiLite/README.md

 ## Miscellaneous Features
 TwiLite may sometimes be updated to add some general-purpose, utility, or other miscellaneous features.
 Currently added ones are as follows:

+### Role-locking Custom Emojis
+> [!NOTE]
+> Ability to upload Role-locked Custom Emojis can only be done when TwiLite is added to your Server.

+Twilite offers a `/lock-emoji` Command, that can be used by Server Admins to upload role-locked custom emojis to your Server.
+This makes use of a lesser-known feature within Discord, mostly used by Discord's Twitch Integration.

+When an Emoji is Role-locked, only those in the Server with the specific Role can use that Emoji in their messages.
+Even the Server's Owner needs to have that Role to use that Emoji!

 ### Temperature Conversion
 > [!NOTE]
 > Temperature Conversion commands supports being used in both Server App and User App contexts.